sagar0419/calico-network-policy/README.md

 You can change this manifest according to your need by adding or removing different namespaces of your choice.

 You can read more about GlobalNetworkPolicy and its parameter in detail here.
+Manifest file is added in repo with the name `networkpolicy-with-label.yaml`

 ```yaml
 apiVersion: crd.projectcalico.org/v1